 We upgraded to the $50 package which includes a photo book with 2 photos (we can then complete the book by printing our own photos at home with the digitals we receive).
 So we spend $60 for 2 days plus 1 photo book.
 We also saved $10 off a driver’s License (one not each).
 So it was like paying $50 since we had planned to get the driver’s license.
 Or you could view it as $68 for 2 Day pass with a photo book and 1 driver’s license or $72 for 2 Day pass with a photo book and 2 driver’s licenses.
 As mentioned above the licenses are printed on thick plastic cards and kids are given a lanyard to hold the license and wear around their neck

 As I mentioned we didn’t get a ton of photos but having the ride photos and the book to store it with along with the driver’s license discount made it a good value for us.
 They will allow you to upgrade to a higher package at any point during your stay (but you need to get a pass before your photos expire) and just pay the difference.
 We ended up adding a picture printed on legos for just $20.

 Lego Figure Swap

-Disney has trading pins, Legoland has minifigures.
-You can ask Staff who have figure son their displays to swap characters you take one of theirs you give one of yours.
+Disney has trading pins, Legoland has Minifigures.
+You can ask Staff who have figured son their displays to swap characters you take one of theirs you give one of yours.
 Make sure they are real Lego brand figures.